Letter of affirmation

 When Jason was 3, his father left the family and when he was 10, his stepfather committed suicide.
 I took Jason under my wing in a response to an obvious need in his life.
 He never stopped testing me to see if I was going to bail out of his life just like the other men did.
 It was hard work to maintain the relationship.
 Jason's mother was a child support worker and her support was extremely valuable.
 She realised Jason needed a man in his life to help him through an extremely rough period.
 At 15 I gave him his rite-of-passage and he finally stopped testing and started accepting me in a new way.
 It really was an overnight change.
 His life from that point has gone from strength to strength.
-He has initiated training for himself and moved into a lucrative career.
+He initiated training for himself and moved into a hard but rewarding industry.
 He is now 26 years old and has a defacto relationship with a beautiful young lady.

-The letter to Jason
+The letter to Jason - mentored

 About the man - Jason!